 - Pour batter into the prepared pan, and top with the pistachios

 - Place the cake on the center rack of your oven and bake for 55-60 minutes (start checking your cake at around 50 minutes.
-It should be browned on top and a tester stuck in the middle should come out clean when the cake is done).
+It should be browned on top, and a tester stuck in the middle should come out clean when the cake is done.

 - Allow the cake to cool on a wire rack for 15-20 minutes, then remove it from the pan.

-How do I make a Lemon Lime Glaze?
+How to make a Lemon Lime Glaze

 - Allow the glaze to set for 10 minutes before using.